newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/reserved-words.md

 header: Reserved Words
 slug: reserved-words
 ---
-The N﻿ew Jersey Department of Revenue and Enterprise Services (DORES) has a list of reserved words that cannot be used to describe your business purpose.
+The N﻿ew Jersey Department of Revenue and Enterprise Services (DORES) keeps a list of words that cannot be used to describe your business purpose without prior authorization.
+Any words alluding to services that require a license or are regulated by the state are considered reserved.

+T﻿o use reserved words, you can contact DORES by [filling out an inquiry form](https://www.nj.gov/treasury/revenue/revgencode.shtml)

 Some examples include: